liudrcx/entitystub/README.md

 # EntityStub

-This is a tool to create and assert Java POJO entities for testing purpose.
+A tool to create and assert Java POJO entities for testing purpose.

 Please refer to EntityStubTest.java to get more examples.